Longshot City Character Sheet

 Source code discussion

 This is the first horizontal full-page character sheet I made.
-I made it in Typst.
+I used Typst.

 Font choice